 The Law Office of Robert Keates handles and represents clients seeking a Texas Expunction by researching and authoring the Expunction Petition before the Travis County District Court or Hays County District Court.

 Who is Eligible for an Expunction?
 A person is entitled to have records and files relating to the arrest and court proceedings expunged if:

 Chapter 55 of the Texas Code of Criminal Procedure authorizes the Court to clear the criminal record -- also known as expunction -- of arrest records, court records and criminal history record information.
 But not every offense is eligible for an Expunction.

-Please Note: Major drawbacks for both Expunctions and Motions for Non Disclosure is that more and more websites are scraping or indirectly purchasing arrest record data, and listing the information on their site.
+Please note there are major flaws and drawbacks for both Expunctions and Motions for Non Disclosure.
+In this technological age, many websites are scraping or indirectly purchasing arrest record data, and listing the information on their site, including mugshot sites and background search services.
 This is a problem since those websites are not offically listed as having received the arrest info, and will not receive notification of the expunction or the Motion for Non Disclosure.
 So even if the Judge signs the Order for Expunction or the Motion for Non Disclosure, your offense may still show up, depending on the website or service.
 The simple fix is to notify the website or business of the Order, and demand the information be removed.
 This works most of the time, but many over-seas websites or sites run by unprofessional business people might not care that a Texas Judge signed an Order.
 The internet has made it very difficult to fully remove any offense data.

 Read Our Lawyer Reviews & Testimonials